Vivien Lash is reluctant voyeur of the twenty-first century horrorshow

 “Imagine what it’s like…listening to that…mewling…all day,” the gallerist laughed.

-But I can’t wait to see what Cornelia Parker, who has been appointed UK Election Artist, produces from her stint on the hustings with Tessie May and the gang.
+Can’t wait to see what Cornelia Parker, who has been appointed UK Election Artist, produces from her stint on the hustings with Tessie May and the gang.

 As Parker says, “If I want to throw things off cliffs I just throw them myself.”